How to demonstrate sentience?

 2. How can we know if an individual has the ability to feel?

-Fortunately, we can demonstrate the sentience through a reasoning by analogy [1].
+Fortunately, we can demonstrate sentience through reasoning by analogy [1].

 Each of us has the complete confidence of being sentient.
 The rest of human beings are very similar to us, and this is surely one of the reasons why we consider them sentient and therefore morally relevant.